datagrok-ai/public/help/domains/bio/peptides.md

 ![](../../uploads/peptides/Peptides_3.bmp "Alignment table")

 The analysis results are presented as a table with residuals in the rows and positions in columns.
-Here the pairs [position, residue] could be investigated to yield in activity difference with the whole dataset.
-Points in the results table show the mean difference in activity of subset with selected residual on selected position and all other molecules.
+Here the pairs [position, monomer] could be investigated to yield in activity difference with the whole dataset.
+Points in the results table show the mean difference in activity of subset with selected [position, monomer] and all other molecules.
 This difference is shown as a size of the point.
 The color of point responds to significance level of such difference.
 One may estimate this difference by comparing densities which are shown in property panel:

 ![](../../uploads/peptides/Peptides_4.bmp "SAR for peptides")